How to make chaga tea

 Chaga is also called the king of medicinal mushrooms.
 This because the consuming of it offers some impressive health benefits!

-History of Chaga
+History of Chaga and Chaga Tea

 Although Chaga recently has become popular as a super food, it has been used for its healing properties for centuries.
 It was first used as natural medicine by indigenous people from Siberia, Russia and North America.
 It has also been used by Asian countries and been part of Chinese medicine for hundreds of years.
 Chaga was used to cure different ailments and was even used to cure mouth cancer in the 12th century.